 When it comes to your FICO score, what you don’t know can hurt you.
 The best way to figure out where you stand – and to monitor your progress – is to keep a close eye on your score at least once per month.
 By doing so, you can watch your progress and celebrate “small wins” as your score improves over time.

 Tracking your FICO score also means you’ll be able to spot any shenanigans and see when credit card fraud – or even identity theft – could be putting your credit at risk.
 When you keep a close eye on your score month after month, you always know where you stand.

 Credit Cards That Offer Your FICO Score for Free

-As of early 2016, the following cards offer users a free FICO score on their monthly statement:
+As of late 2016, the following cards offer users a free FICO score on their monthly statement:

 Bank of America started offering FICO scores to customers who carry its consumer credit cards in 2015.

 Barclaycard US offers up a TransUnion FICO score through its online account management.
 Check out the Barclaycard Arrival™ World MasterCard®, a travel reward card with no annual fee, to get this perk.